quixio/quix-streams/docs/advanced/serialization.md

 ## Avro

-The avro serializer and deserializer need to be pass explicitly.
+The Avro serializer and deserializer need to be passed explicitly.

+In the current version, the schema must be provided manually.

 > ***WARNING***: The avro serializer and deserializer requires the fastavro library.
 > You can install quixstreams with the necessary dependencies using